shubhpawar/Document-Clustering/README.md

 - **ari**: The flag to compute Adjusted Rand Index (ARI).
 This is a conditional argument.
 Default: False
 - **hcv**: The flag to compute Homogeneity, Completeness and V-Measure.
 This is a conditional argument.
 Default: False
 - **sc**: The flag to compute mean Silhouette Coefficient.
 This is a conditional argument.
 Default: False
 - **dist**: The distance metric used for computing silhouette coefficient.
 This is a conditional argument.
-Default: False
+Default: ‘euclidean’ (check this link for more options: https://scikit-learn.org/0.15/modules/generated/sklearn.metrics.pairwise.pairwise_distances.html)
 - **store_output**: The flag to store output clusters in a file.
 This is a conditional argument.
 Default: False
 - **num_words**: The number of top words per cluster.
 This is a conditional argument.
 Default: 5
 - **store_model**: The flag to persist the model on disk.
 This is a conditional argument.
 Default: False